 The NSW Environment Protection Authority (EPA) proposes a range of legislation, policies and guidelines, as well as preparing reports and submissions that call for community involvement, engagement and consultation.

 Have your say on proposed legislation, policies and guidelines that are currently open for comment of the Have Your Say website.
-You can also visit the consultation archive to see previous community consultations.

 Water pollution reporting and complaints